Two ‘Boogaloo Bois’ Charged With Conspiring to Provide Support to Hamas

 Later, the “Boogaloo Bois” also negotiated with the purported Hamas member for five additional suppressors for $1,800.
 The pair also delivered a “drop-in auto sear,” or a part designed to convert a firearm into an automatic weapon, believing both the suppressors and the gun adapter would be used by “Hamas overseas to attack Israeli and U.S soldiers.”

-“Michael Solomon and Benjamin Teeter proclaim themselves to be members of the Boogaloo Bois, a group that espouses a violent ideology and an objective to overthrow the government,” U.S. Attorney Erica H. MacDonald said in a statement.
-“The defendants believed their anti-U.S. government views aligned with those of Hamas, a foreign terrorist organization, and actively developed plans to carry out violence in Minnesota and elsewhere.”
+“The defendants believed their anti-U.S. government views aligned with those of Hamas, a foreign terrorist organization, and actively developed plans to carry out violence in Minnesota and elsewhere,” U.S. Attorney Erica H. MacDonald said in a statement.

+He claimed to CNN that his main mission in traveling to Minneapolis was to protect protesters from police abuse and white supremacists—two groups he said he despised.

-“If people are going to initiate deadly force against us, we need to be willing and able to initiate deadly force in return,” Teeter told CNN, stating he and others in the group stood outside local businesses in Minneapolis.
+“If people are going to initiate deadly force against us, we need to be willing and able to initiate deadly force in return,” Teeter said, adding that he and others in the group stood guard outside local businesses in Minneapolis.

+In a July 18 interview with the Minneapolis Star Tribune, Solomon also said he joined an armed group clad in military gear guarding Minneapolis businesses, and was prepared to shoot authorities if they approached any homes under guard.
+The 30-year-old, who is said to manage the maintenance division of a local property management company, said he rejected any association to white supremacy and insisted the hostility of Minnesota’s “Boogaloo Bois” was directed towards law enforcement.

+“We know we have a target [on us], that’s why we don’t meet up in big groups because we know we’re probably going to get raided,” said Solomon.
+He described himself as an “an armed redneck” who joined the Boogaloo movement after dabbling in right-wing conservatism and libertarianism.
+“We know a lot of us are probably going to die.”